-Intra-Company Transfers and Starting U.S. Business Branch
+Handling L-1 Visas, Intra-Company Transfers And Starting U.S. Business Branches

-At Tadmor & Tadmor, we focus exclusively on practicing immigration law.
+We focus exclusively on practicing immigration law.
 This means that our clients are able to confidently rely on our experienced team of immigration lawyers for more than just assistance with paperwork.
 We can provide clear and practical analysis of the best visa options in your specific circumstances.

-L-1A Visas and L-1B Visas: Different Requirements
+L-1A Visas And L-1B Visas: Different Requirements

 The L-1A visa is an intracompany transfer visa for foreign nationals who are executives or managers of U.S.-based companies.
 The L-1A is also available for foreign nationals who own foreign businesses and wish to open a branch in the United States.